 In each post, I’ll endeavor to unpack some utility function or design pattern in functional programming.

-Check back here each day for the next one.
+Check back here each day for the next in functions and patterns in functional programming series.

 with statement may be my favorite feature of Elixir since the pipe operator.
 It enables the chaining of uncertainty.
 It affords elegance to the otherwise unsavory business of nested control structures.